kean/Future/README.md

 ## Async/Await

-One of the major benefits of using futures is that when [async/await](https://gist.github.com/lattner/429b9070918248274f25b714dcfc7619) support is eventually added to Swift, it would be relatively easy to replace the code that uses futures.
+Async/await is often built on top of futures.
+When [async/await](https://gist.github.com/lattner/429b9070918248274f25b714dcfc7619) support is eventually added to Swift, it would be relatively easy to replace the code that uses futures with async/await.

 > There is a [fake (blocking) version](https://gist.github.com/kean/24a3d0c2538647b33006b344ebc283a7) of async/await built for FutureX.
 It's not meant to be used in production.